Last Updated on August 28, 2020

-Rough Ridge Trail is easily one of the fastest and most satisfying hikes on the Blue Ridge Parkway.
+Rough Ridge Trail is easily one of the fastest and most satisfying hikes on the Blue Ridge Parkway, at 1.5 miles roundtrip.
 This popular spot is exactly what the doctor ordered for engagement proposals, fall foliage, sunrise, and really any Instagram-worthy occasion.
 Rough Ridge is less than a mile long and gives breathtaking views of North Carolina’s High Country.

 This incredible trail also sits on the highest and most rugged peak on the Blue Ridge Parkway, also hosting one of the oldest ecosystems in North America.
-The Rough Ridge Trail is an awesome, quick hike and is easily among our favorites in North Carolina.
+The Rough Ridge Trail is an awesome, quick hike and one of our favorites near Boone, Blowing Rock, and Banner Elk.

 By the way, we added seeing the sunrise from Rough Ridge Overlook to our North Carolina bucket list because it was simply one of the most beautiful experiences one can have in our state.

-Also, this post is part of our series on Western North Carolina and our coverage of hikes throughout the state.
+Also, this post is part of our series on Blue Ridge Parkway stops and all the awesome places to visit in Western North Carolina.
 Since it’s within a couple of hours, we included this hike in our guide to day trips from Asheville.